4Min4m/PaymentSimulator/README.md

 The Payment Switch Service Simulator is a tool designed to simulate the behavior of a payment switch service for testing and development purposes.

+## Project Scope

+For detailed information about the scope of this project, please refer to [Requirements and Scope](Requirements and Scope.md).

 ## Getting Started

 To get started with the simulator, follow these steps: